Temporary housing if you’re homeless: hostels

 You'll need a referral to get into many hostels and nightshelters (especially in London).
-This means an agency will need to contact the hostel on your behalf.
+This means an agency or the council will need to contact the hostel on your behalf.

-Some hostels and nighshelters will let you call them yourself or turn up in person.
+Some hostels and nightshelters will let you call them yourself or turn up in person.
 This is called self-referral.

 If you're offered a space in a 'direct access' hostel you can usually move in straight away.
 Some hostels run a waiting list.

 Find out more about finding a place to stay if you're on the streets.

 Most hostels charge rent – the amount varies.
 You don't usually have to pay a deposit or rent in advance.

 You usually need to claim housing benefit to help with your rent in a hostel.

 You'll need to show the hostel proof of:

 - benefits (for example, a letter from Jobcentre Plus)